The Public Health AI Handbook

 Part II: Current Applications

-Disease surveillance, forecasting, genomics, LLMs, clinical support
+Disease surveillance, forecasting, genomics, clinical support

-Chapters 4-8 4-5 hours Jump here for specific use cases
+Chapters 4-7 Jump here for specific use cases

-Part III: Implementation
+Part III: Implementation and Evaluation

-Evaluation, ethics, privacy, deployment
+Evaluation, ethics, privacy, safety, deployment

-Chapters 9-12 3-4 hours Critical for real-world implementation
+Chapters 8-12 Critical for real-world implementation

 Part IV: Practical Resources